Narrative Writing: Vivid Descriptions

 - Tell students that during Independent Working Time, they will have 20 minutes to either write their first draft of their personal narrative (being sure to include a lot of descriptive language along the way) or read through what they might have written already and add description.

 - Engage students in discussion prior to having them begin their work.
 Ask, “What are ways we can add description to our writing?
 Why is it so important that we add descriptive words when writing narratives?”

 - Enrichment: Students who finish early may be given a highlighter to go back and highlight each time they included a strong action word, a thought, or a feeling.
 Then they can give themselves a quick self-assessment score of 3, 2, or 1.

 3: I included strong action verbs, feelings, and thoughts at least 5 times throughout my story.
 2: I included strong action verbs, feelings, and thoughts at least 2 times throughout my story.
 1: I forgot to include strong action verbs, feelings, and thoughts throughout my story.

-(If 1 is the case, then the student go back and see where changes could be made.)
+(If 1 is the case, then have the student go back and see where changes could be made.)

 - Support: Students can use the T-chart from the board to include in their personal narrative.
 Students may need these guiding questions listed on the board to keep them on track when writing: How am I adding strong action words to my narrative?
 How am I adding feelings to my story?
 How am I adding what I was thinking during this event within my story?